 And the next question is, do you really want to?
 Do you want to draw and paint or do you want to try out products?
 I enjoy both, so since I still want to draw and paint, I have to say no to many things including many cool tools that are offered.

 How do you protect yourself and your artwork?

 Unfortunately, I can't.
 Once you put yourself and/or your art out into the cyberworld, the thieves come calling.
 I've found my entire website—images and printables and all—in Russian.
 I've had major companies use my artwork without permission to sell their products.
+I had one person take one of my speciality palettes, reproduce it exactly as is, and use it for profit.
 I've had folks totally copycat my paintings, share them on social media, and take full credit for them.
 I've found my images, stripped of my copyright, showcased on nearly every social media platform.